 My journey into eating plant-based began over 25 years ago.
 It wasn’t an overnight shift.
 Like most changes in life, it grew with time.
 I have always loved food, and my passion brought me to learn about our health connection with food, which then led me to learning about animal agriculture.

-In my teens I began to eliminate the “red meats” from my diet, as we were just beginning to hear about health implications of red meat consumption.
+In my teens, I began to eliminate the “red meats” from my diet, as we were just beginning to hear about the health implications of red meat consumption.
 I was drawn to pick up Diet For a New America by John Robbins.

 This book was transformational.
 Everything I had understood to be true about our “normal” diet—for example, that we need cow’s milk for calcium, meat for protein and iron—was challenged.
 But I was also confronted with truths about meat and dairy production.
 I learned that our normal diet was actually quite abnormal.
 No diet should involve such health liabilities, animal cruelties, and environmental tolls.